Voting in Montana

 - Not have been declared “non-compos mentis” or “mentally incompetent” by a court of law

 - Not be a felon currently serving a sentence in a penal institution

 You must register to vote at least 30 days before the election you wish to vote in, or you can register during certain dates closer to the election (see more under “Election Day Registration”).

 Montana Election Day Registration

-If you’re eligible to vote in Montana but have not yet registered, you can register and vote at your county election office or designated location any time after the close of regular registration through the close of polls on election day, except between noon and 5:00 p.m. the day before the election.
+If you’re eligible to vote in Montana but have not yet registered, you can register and vote at your county election office or designated location any time until noon the day before the election.
 Montana does not offer same-day registration on Election Day.

 You can pre-register to vote in Montana if you will turn 18 by the next election.